 Miller Arts Scholars Artist Minigrants

 Participants of the Miller Arts Scholars actively engaged in the College of Arts and Sciences, either through majoring or minoring in the college or through ongoing and measurable coursework within an artistic discipline in the college are eligible for one Artists Minigrant per academic year.
 Grants will be determined based on need, quality of application, and level of participation in the program.
 There are a maximum of 10, $500.00 Artists Minigrants available each semester.
 Artists Minigrants should be used to support requests that are not part of a larger project or already being supported by outside funding.
 Participants may apply throughout the academic year until all Artists Minigrants have been issued.
-Minigrants will be funded in full to applicant's student information system (SIS) accounts quarterly throughout the academic year.
+Minigrants will be funded in full to student information system (SIS) accounts.
 The deadline for submitting a proposal during the fall semester is just before fall reading days and during the spring semester just before spring recess.
 Funded proposals will be announced within two weeks of these deadlines and funds will be deposited within a reasonable processing time after that.

 Artist Minigrants Support:

 - Registration fees/Travel Expenses for arts related conferences and workshops for additional training in an artistic discipline.
 This excludes tuition or pursuit of a particular academic degree.
 Fees or costs associated with serving as a presenter at a conference will not be supported.

 - Field work related to an artistic discipline